fmidev/cryoscope-smart/docs/01_Data_Contribution.md

 - Satellite-based products
 - Model outputs, including datasets generated through machine learning or other modeling techniques
 - Derived or processed datasets supporting WP use cases

-How to contribute:
-- Data distributed...TBD...access instructions
-- Include metadata (source, variable descriptions, time coverage, license)
-- Follow the data format guidelines (?) (link to doc if available)

-If you are unsure how to contribute or need access to upload data, please contact Anni Kröger anni.kroger@fmi.fi.